aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 2. Unzip it into the `MyUCMDs/` folder --- there is now a folder `Tatin/`

-W> You _must not_ install it into any other folder, even if that folder is scanned by Dyalog for user commands: that would not work.
-W>
-W> However, this might change with a later version.

 Where to find the `MyUCMDs/` folder depends on your operating system

 * On Windows it's usually `C:\Users\<username>\Documents\`